Hercules Port is a natural bay at the foot of the ancestral rock of the princes of Monaco.

 Inside the original port, HRH Prince Albert II, who continued the work started by his father, wished to see the stretch of water undergo comprehensive redevelopment to make the port in Monaco the most modern and most practical marina in the western Mediterranean.

-This redevelopment will enable large and luxurious pleasure craft to be welcomed in response to the development of ocean cruising.
+This redevelopment enable large and luxurious pleasure craft to be welcomed in response to the development of ocean cruising.